YassineIdiri/Qt_Quiz/README.md

 # Presentation

-## Select the your grid and the game mode
+## Here is the interface with the question and the possible answers as well as the percentage of correct answer

 ![1](https://github.com/YassineProDev/Qt_Self-AssessmentQuiz/assets/120946916/9fdbe32e-623d-4695-83a9-2643fec219ce)

-## The grid is then displayed.
-Choose your direction.
+## if your answer is correct you will get the message "correct".

 ![2](https://github.com/YassineProDev/Qt_Self-AssessmentQuiz/assets/120946916/3e60bdad-6004-430d-9edd-35891db02874)

-## The player moves on the grid.
-Then all the wild animals move towards the player.
+## If your answer is wrong the correct answer will be given.

 ![3](https://github.com/YassineProDev/Qt_Self-AssessmentQuiz/assets/120946916/c94b90ac-d7cb-4aec-9916-28540dfcce42)